Yvzzi/curl/README.markdown

 # curl

 A basic CURL wrapper for PHP (see [http://php.net/curl](http://php.net/curl) for more information about the libcurl extension for PHP)
+This is just a fork of `git://github.com/shuber/curl.git` but change to class format.

 ## Installation

-Click the `download` link above or `git clone git://github.com/shuber/curl.git`
+Click the `download` link above or `git clone https://github.com/Yvzzi/curl`

 ## Usage